1.6. Datasets

 1.6.2.
 Dataset Access, Sharing, and Transfer

-When a Dataset is created on the Citrine Platform, only members of the project in which it was created can see it and interact with it.
-If a Dataset is made public, it (and its entire contents) can be retrieved by any user using any project.
-Datasets that are public may only be written to by the project from which they originated.
+Immediately after a Dataset is created on the Citrine Platform, only members of the Team in which it was created can see it and interact with it.

 1.6.2.2.
 Example

-Assume you have a “band gaps project” with known id, band_gaps_project_id, and an associated Dataset with known id, strehlow_cook_dataset_id.
-You would like to share the “strehlow cook Dataset” with another project, “semiconductors project” with a known id semiconductors_id.
+Assume you have a “band gaps team” with known id, band_gaps_team_id, and an associated Dataset with known id, strehlow_cook_dataset_id.
+You would like to share the “strehlow cook Dataset” with another team, “semiconductors team” with a known id semiconductors_id.

 Sharing a Dataset: